indeedhat/queue/README.md

 ### Queue

 This is a crazy simple implementation of a Fifo and a Filo queue for a project i am working on\
-it is released without licence, feel free to use it as you like
+it is under the MIT licence so... pretty much go crazy